Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details, restrictions, and registrant information.

 ~ Dan Brown, The Da Vinci Code (2003)

 Thomas Malory's Le Morte D'Arthur, tales about the legendary King Arthur, Guinevere, Lancelot, Merlin and the Knights of the Round Table, has the Knights of the Round Table witness a divine vision of the Holy Grail on a Whitsunday, prompting their quest to find its true location!
 Dan Brown's popular novel and film of the same name, The Da Vinci Code, based on historical and speculative research surrounding the meaning and conception of the Holy Grail, created a firestorm of religious and literary controversy from the time it was released.
 In the story, various clues lead the protagonist to Rosslyn Chapel, the 15th-century chapel located in the village of Roslin, Midlothian, Scotland.
 Filming locations for the movie included Rosslyn Chapel and Rosslyn Castle in the final scenes of the film.
-This tribute tartan to Rosslyn chapel also encodes into the design mathematical proportions and symbolic colours associated with the alleged secrets and mysteries detailed in the novel, including the 'mystical' Divine Proportion or Golden Section to position the gold line on the blue.
+This assymetrical tribute tartan to Rosslyn chapel also encodes into the design mathematical proportions and symbolic colours associated with the alleged secrets and mysteries detailed in the novel, including the 'mystical' Divine Proportion or Golden Section to position the gold line on the blue.
 Also referred to as the "Golden Mean" this ratio (1.61803) occurs naturally in nature and has been used by artists stretching from Ancient Greece to Da Vinci and through to modern times! 📐⛪📏✝️

 The tartan "Roslin Roseline Da Vinci," was inspired by both Dan Brown's book and the filming locations in the 2006 namesake film, The Da Vinci Code.
 The book and film (and tartan) highlight's the role of Rosslyn Chapel - just six miles south of Edinburgh.